Our team is always ready to help.

 Grief counseling is a specific type of therapy designed to help people who are dealing with a significant loss in their life, such as the death of a loved one.

-This type of counseling can guide people through the stages of grief and teach them healthy and safe coping mechanisms.
+This type of counseling can guide people through grief and teach them healthy and safe coping mechanisms.

 Bereavement therapy is very similar to grief counseling and comes in multiple formats, including individual, family, and group therapy sessions.